repque/support-assistant/DEMO_GUIDE.md

 Interactive session where you can test any support requests:
 - Try: `"MarkitWire feed issue"`
 - Try: `"DCPP feed not working"`
-- Try: `"my trade has book2 resolved to 'Bloomberg' but validation failed"`
+- Try: `"my trade has book2 resolved to 'MarkitWiere' but validation failed"`
-- Try: `"Can you review this code for compliance?"`
+- Try: `"Can you review this code https://my.code.com/sdlc/12345?"`

 ### 3. System Health Check
 ```bash